yippee-fun/empirical/README.md

 ## Setup

-Install the gem by adding it to your `Gemfile` and running `bundle install`.
+Install the gem by adding it to your <kbd>Gemfile</kbd> and running <kbd>bundle install</kbd>.
 You’ll probably want to set it to `require: false` here because you should require it manually at precisely the right moment.

 ```ruby
 gem "empirical", require: false